ratansingh98/Learn_Django/README.md

         - **Collectstatic** collects the static files into *STATIC_ROOT*.
              ` python3 manage.py collectstatic`
     - **get_list_or_404**: This is used view page, which checks if the primary key exists or not.

+3. LinkedIn Course [Django: Forms](https://www.linkedin.com/learning/django-forms) is taken to make project named **nandiasgarden**.
+    - **Form**: It allow a visitor to do things like enter text, select options, manipulate objects or controls, and so on, and then send that information back to the server.

+    - **Methods**: There are 2 basic methods of form GET and POST.
+        - **Get**: It bundles the submitted data into a string, and uses this to compose a URL.
+It is suitable for things like a web search form, because the URLs that represent a GET request can easily be bookmarked, shared, or resubmitted.
+        - **POST**: In POST the browser bundles up the form data, encodes it for transmission, sends it to the server, and then receives back its response.
+It is used for secure operations like transaction with database, large quantities of data, or for binary data, such as an image.

+    - **CSRF**: The CSRF middleware and template tag provides easy-to-use protection against Cross Site Request Forgeries.
+This type of attack occurs when a malicious website contains a link, a form button or some JavaScript that is intended to perform some action on your website, using the credentials of a logged-in user who visits the malicious site in their browser.
+    To enable it use `<form method="post">{% csrf_token %}`.

+    - **Djnago Form**: Form can be create using python code, refer `form.py` in project folder.
+It is much cleaner way to making it.

+    - **Model Form**: If you’re building a database-driven app, chances are you’ll have forms that map closely to Django models.
+        - ```>>> from django.forms import ModelForm
+            >>> from myapp.models import Article

+            # Create the form class.
+            >>> class ArticleForm(ModelForm):
+            ...     class Meta:
+            ...         model = Article
+            ...         fields = ['pub_date', 'headline', 'content', 'reporter']```

+        - **Widgets**: A widget is Django’s representation of an HTML input element.
+The widget handles the rendering of the HTML, and the extraction of data from a GET/POST dictionary that corresponds to the widget.
+Whenever you specify a field on a form, Django will use a default widget that is appropriate to the type of data that is to be displayed.

+        - **Formset**: A formset is a layer of abstraction to work with multiple forms on the same page.
+It can be best compared to a data grid.

+        - **Form style** We can change form view by providing functions as `<FORM>.as_<type>` in html.